luisbrito2900/cypress-test-practice/README.md

 - A custom POM Pattern with Javascript and Cypress was used.

+- Custom commands for login and to go to the url were created so you can use it for test cases.

 - The data is stored on `cypress.env.json` for each test case.

 - The magento website use to make test fail sometimes so that's why retries are applied in the config.js file.